pmanzoni/phdunimed/cs_visualization.md

       username = "telegraf"
       password = "superpa$$word"

-where you have to change the "XXX" for `username` and the "ttn-account-XXX" for `password` with the values you get from TTN (remember [Seminar 4](https://hackmd.io/@pmanzoni/mqttlorawan)):
+where you have to change the "XXX" for `username` and the "ttn-account-XXX" for `password` with the values below:

 ```
 Username: lopy2ttn